antonio24073/aapanel-updater/README.md

 ## Instructions

 This instruction is for `aapanel-updater` only.
-There is another `README.md` inside each subfolder.
+There are another `README.md` inside each subfolder.

 To run do this command in the project root folder: